Ramadan in Malaysia

-Ramadan in Malaysia, observed as the ninth month of the Islamic lunar calendar, holds profound significance for Muslims worldwide, including Malaysia, where approximately 63.5% of the population adheres to Islam.
-This sacred month is observed with fasting, prayer, reflection, and community activities, reflecting Malaysia's rich cultural diversity.
+Ramadan, observed as the ninth month of the Islamic lunar calendar, holds profound significance for Muslims worldwide, including Malaysia, where approximately 63.5% of the population adheres to Islam.
+This sacred month is observed with fasting, prayer, supplications, reflection, and community activities, reflecting Malaysia's rich cultural diversity.

 Determination

-Just like in other countries, the start and end of Ramadan in Malaysia are determined by moon-sighting committees, following the Islamic lunar calendar.
-The National Fatwa Council and state religious authorities oversee moon sightings.
+Just like in other countries, the start and end of Ramadan in Malaysia are determined by hilal-sighting committees, following the Islamic lunar calendar.
+The National Fatwa Council and state religious authorities oversee the sightings.

 Observance and religious rituals

-During Ramadan, Malaysian Muslims fast from dawn to dusk, refraining from food, drink, and other physical needs during daylight hours.
-The fast is broken at sunset with the 'iftar' meal, often initiated with dates and water, followed by a variety of traditional dishes.
-Special nightly prayers, known as 'Tarawih', are conducted in mosques nationwide, with some mosques inviting individuals who have memorized the entire Qur'an to lead the prayers, ensuring its complete recitation during the month.
-Additionally, after Tarawih prayers, a communal supper called 'moreh' is often served within the mosque's compound, prepared by volunteers.
+During Ramadan, Malaysian Muslims fast from dawn to dusk, refraining from food, drinks, and other physical needs during daylight hours.
+The fast is broken at sunset with the iftar meal often initiated with dates and water, followed by a variety of traditional dishes.
+Iftar is locally known as buka puasa (lit. 'opening [of the] fast').
+Special nightly prayers, known as Tarawih, are conducted in mosques nationwide, with some mosques inviting individuals who have memorized the entire Quran to lead the prayers, ensuring its complete recitation during the month.
+Additionally, after Tarawih prayers, a communal supper called moreh is often served within the mosque's compound, prepared by volunteers.In Kelantan, colek is consumed during moreh.